 Countless lawsuits have been filed against the maker of Invokana claiming that it failed to notify doctors and consumers about the dangers of its medications.
 If you or someone you love has experienced the dangerous side effects of the drug, you may also be entitled to compensation through an Invokana lawsuit.

-Contact Lynch Law Firm today for a free consultation to learn more about your legal options.
+Contact Lynch Law Firm, PC today for a free consultation to learn more about your legal options.
 We work on a contingency fee basis and charge no fees unless your case is successful.